 Outreach: Outreach is an integral component to the training of a psychologist since this process addresses prevention and intervention needs outside the scope of therapy.
 Outreach also allows clinicians to be connected to the pulse of the community and populations served.
-Each intern will be responsible for completing at least 10 outreach activities during their training year.
-Outreach activities may include at least three workshops and at least five events from other categories (e.g., tabling and classroom presentations).
-Throughout the year, there will be planned and unplanned opportunities for outreach while working remotely and on campus.
+Each intern will be responsible for completing a number of outreach activities during their training year.
+Outreach activities may include workshops, tabling, and classroom presentations.
+Throughout the year, there will be planned and unplanned opportunities for outreach virtually and in-person.

-Consultation/Liaison Relations: The internship training program strives to prepare future psychologists to rely upon colleagues as resources and to offer their services to others in a professional manner.
+Consultation/Liaison Relations: The Doctoral Internship Program strives to prepare future psychologists to rely upon colleagues as resources and to offer their services to others in a professional manner.
 In addition to regularly utilizing consultation (i.e., with other CAPS clinical staff), the staff at CAPS offer psychological consultative services to all university divisions, departments, and residences halls.